Studies show that marketers who set goals with a digital marketing plan are more likely to report success over those who don’t by a whopping 429%.

 Your marketing plan outlines a marketing strategy in a document that can be clearly followed and referred back to.

-This document should be ever-changing, laying out costs, goals, and steps to tackle marketing trends as they change.
+Your marketing plan should be ever-changing, laying out costs, goals, and steps to tackle marketing trends as they change.

 These goals lay out exactly what you need to do to create an actionable plan that will bring in the results you need.